m0nad/m0nad.github.io/index.md

 ## Welcome to m0nad's Page :)

-As a constant learner and explorer, I build, break or fix systems to acquire knowledge about them.
+As a constant learner and explorer, I build, break or fix systems to acquire knowledge about computers and information security.

 ### Open Source Projects